qsnake/gpaw/doc/documentation/manual.rst

 Exchange-Correlation functional
 -------------------------------

+The most commonly used exchange-correlation functionals are listed below.
+For the list of all commonly used functionals defined in GPAW see :trac:`~gpaw/xc_functional.py`
+(use :command:`grep "xcname ==" gpaw/xc_functional.py` for an overview),
-The exchange-correlation functional can be one of (only the most common are listed here, for the complete list see :trac:`~gpaw/libxc_functionals.py`):
+and for the complete list of functionals see :trac:`~gpaw/libxc_functionals.py`:

 ============  =================== ===========================  ==========
 ``xc``        libxc_ keyword      description                  reference